fozy81/form-builder/docs/index.md

 # Welcome
   WayOway is a simple way to plan data gathering for your research project.
-  Create a project, add the items you need and the forms you need to complete.
-Then monitor and update your project as it progresses.
+  Create a project, add items and forms you need to complete.
+Then monitor, update and share your project as it progresses.

   We intentionally kept its functionality, design and code to a minimum, so we can focus on building robust foundations for your project.
 This